Steve Soboroff: Career

 While in college, Soboroff's father had introduced him to J. K. Eichenbaum, a Los Angeles-based real estate developer who specialized in shopping centers.
-In 1971, Soboroff went to work for Eichenbaum, and in 1979, he left the company and using his network of contacts began to lease and renovate shopping centers on his own.
-In 1994, Los Angeles Mayor Richard Riordan appointed him as president of the Recreation and Parks Commission.
+In 1971, Soboroff went to work for Eichenbaum, and in 1979, he left the company and using his network of contacts began to lease and renovate retail areas on his own.

 STAPLES Center

-Soboroff is widely credited as the driving force behind the development of STAPLES Center in downtown Los Angeles, having come up with a plan, as Senior Advisor to Mayor Riordan, to bring the Los Angeles Lakers and Los Angeles Kings and the Los Angeles Clippers to the heart of downtown Los Angeles.
+Soboroff is widely credited as the driving force behind the development of STAPLES Center in downtown Los Angeles, having come up with a plan, as Senior Advisor to Mayor Riordan, to bring the Los Angeles Lakers, the Los Angeles Kings and the Los Angeles Clippers to the heart of downtown Los Angeles.